I am the Manager of the Deep Green Biotech Hub, and a Subject Coordinator and Lecturer in the School of Life Sciences.

-Macreadie, PI, Nielsen, DA, Kelleway, JJ, Atwood, TB, Seymour, JR, Petrou, K, Connolly, RM, Thomson, ACG, Trevathan-Tackett, SM & Ralph, PJ 2017, 'Can we manage coastal ecosystems to sequester more blue carbon?', Frontiers in Ecology and the Environment, vol. 15, no. 4, pp. 206-213.View/Download from: UTS OPUS or Publisher's site
+Macreadie, PI, Nielsen, DA, Kelleway, JJ, Atwood, TB, Seymour, JR, Petrou, K, Connolly, RM, Thomson, ACG, Trevathan-Tackett, SM & Ralph, PJ 2017, 'Can we manage coastal ecosystems to sequester more blue carbon?', Frontiers in Ecology and the Environment, vol. 15, no. 4, pp. 206-213.View/Download from: Publisher's site

 © The Ecological Society of America To promote the sequestration of blue carbon, resource managers rely on best-management practices that have historically included protecting and restoring vegetated coastal habitats (seagrasses, tidal marshes, and mangroves), but are now beginning to incorporate catchment-level approaches.
 Drawing upon knowledge from a broad range of environmental variables that influence blue carbon sequestration, including warming, carbon dioxide levels, water depth, nutrients, runoff, bioturbation, physical disturbances, and tidal exchange, we discuss three potential management strategies that hold promise for optimizing coastal blue carbon sequestration: (1) reducing anthropogenic nutrient inputs, (2) reinstating top-down control of bioturbator populations, and (3) restoring hydrology.
 By means of case studies, we explore how these three strategies can minimize blue carbon losses and maximize gains.
 A key research priority is to more accurately quantify the impacts of these strategies on atmospheric greenhouse-gas emissions in different settings at landscape scales.

-Thomson, AC, York, PH, Smith, TM, Sherman, CD, Booth, DJ, Keough, MJ, Ross, DJ & Macreadie, PI 2015, 'Seagrass Viviparous Propagules as a Potential Long-Distance Dispersal Mechanism', Estuaries and Coasts, vol. 38, no. 3, pp. 927-940.View/Download from: UTS OPUS or Publisher's site
+Thomson, AC, York, PH, Smith, TM, Sherman, CD, Booth, DJ, Keough, MJ, Ross, DJ & Macreadie, PI 2015, 'Seagrass Viviparous Propagules as a Potential Long-Distance Dispersal Mechanism', Estuaries and Coasts, vol. 38, no. 3, pp. 927-940.View/Download from: Publisher's site

 Resilience of seagrass meadows relies on the ability of seagrass to successfully recolonise denuded areas or disperse to new areas.
 While seed germination and rhizome extension have been explored as modes of recovery and expansion, the contribution of seagrass viviparous propagules to meadow population dynamics has received little attention.
 Here, we investigated the potential of seagrass viviparous propagules to act as dispersal vectors.
 We performed a series of density surveys, and in situ and mesocosm-based experiments in Port Phillip Bay, VIC, Australia, using Zostera nigricaulis, a species known to produce viviparous propagules.
 Production of viviparous propagules was higher at sites with high wind and current exposure, compared to more sheltered environments.
 A number of propagules remained buoyant and healthy for more than 85 days, suggesting the capacity for relatively long-distance dispersal.
 Transplanted propagules were found to have improved survivorship within seagrass habitats compared to bare sediment over the short term (4 weeks); however, all propagules suffered longer-term (<100 days) mortality in field experiments.
 Conditions outside of meadows, including sediment scouring, reduced the likelihood of successful colonisation in bare sediment.
 Furthermore, sediment characteristics within meadows, such as a smaller grain size and high organic content, positively influenced propagule establishment.
 This research provides preliminary evidence that propagules have the potential to act as an important long-distance dispersal vector, a process that has previously gone unrecognised.
 Even though successful establishment of propagules may be rare, viviparous propagules show great potential for seagrass populations given they are facing global decline.